thomashzhang/thomaszhang.com/_posts/cysa+/2023-03-01-cysa-plus-glossary.md

 - **DKIM** - Domain Keys Identified Mail - similar functionality as SFP, but much more secure (and less cumbersome) by instead of using IP addresses for verification, it'll use a public key record to verify an email (that's been signed) is legitimate.
 Read more [here](https://www.courier.com/guides/dmarc-vs-spf-vs-dkim/).
 - **DMARC** - Domain-based Message Authentication, Reporting & Conformance.
 This is a very powerful email authentication protocol that uses both SPF and DKIM to decide the authenticity of an email.
 Read more [here](https://www.courier.com/guides/dmarc-vs-spf-vs-dkim/).
 Also note how this differs from just SFP (validates email sender IP) and DKIM (validates email sender's cryptographic signature).
 - **EDR** - Endpoint Detection and Response.
+- **eFuse** - Essentially a software fuse.
+Generally this refers to the state of firmware on your computer.
+If an eFuse is triggered (by tampering or whatnot), the firmware can no longer be trusted.
+- **EMM** - Enterprise Mobility Management.
+Essentially an MDM solution with even broader capabilities.
+Many use the terms interchangeably.
 - **ERM** - Enterprise Risk Management.
 - **ESA** - Enterprise Service Architecture.
 A framework for defining baselines, goals and methods used to secure a business.
 - **Fast Assessment Scan** - Fast version of a vulnerability scan (versions of hosts, minor vulnerabilities/ configuration issues).